willhaslett/covid-19-growth/README.md

 [ArcGIS dashboard for COVID-19](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
 This repo aims to provide:
 - A sensible starting point and some useful functions for covid19 reporting/analysis/modeling
-- Data structures for use outside of Pandas, e.g., app development
+- CSV and JSON Data structures for use outside of Pandas, e.g., app development

  using the JH COVID-19 data.
 The latest JH CSV files are pulled from GitHub at runtime.